Generating Email Addresses from Public Data is Illegal

 No Lawful Basis for Processing:

 Processing personal data requires a lawful basis.
-Speculating email addresses does not meet GDPR's requirements for legitimate interests, because there is no verification that the email address is business‑related or valid.
+Speculating email addresses does not meet the ICO's guidance on legitimate interests, because there is no verification that the email address is business‑related, valid, expected, or necessary for the stated purpose.

-The lack of explicit consent further invalidates this practice.
+Where PECR requires consent, the absence of that explicit consent further invalidates the practice.

 Breach of Transparency and Fairness: